blainne/blainne.github.io/_posts/2018-01-25-maps-as-functions.md

  2 There's nothing like generic function here.
  3 We can express partial functions.

-Let's discuss these points a bit more.
+Let's discuss these bullets a bit more.
 First point means that if we're able to express a computationally expensive function to it's table representation we're trading CPU time for memory usage.
 Actually, we even have a well known technique which bases on this tradeoff: memoization.
 Memoized function is basically building a table representation of itself in memory.
-The second time You call a memoized function with an argument You used before it'll, go to that table and give You the results in instant time.
+The second time You call a it with an argument You used before it'll, go to that table and give You the results in instant time.

-The second point we can think of like this: to define a table function we need to write down all the possible inputs and outputs.
+About the generics we can think like this: to define a table function we need to write down all the possible inputs and outputs.
 But if we do this we're already fixed on input and output types.
 If we'd like the function to support some other type as well we'd have to define second version of this function.

 The third is a bit more tricky.
 A partial function is one which doesn't handle all possible input values of a type.
 Generally it's something wrong but even [haskell has some] (https://wiki.haskell.org/Partial_functions).
 On the other hand it seems that they're more about strong typing than anything else.
 Think about that.
 If a function, let's say integer division, doesn't handle all the possible input values it means that the set of integers is not the true input domain of this function.
 The integers without zero are.
 Since it would be inconvenient to create a new type `IntegersWithoutZero` and converting the value when needed every time we want to divide a number, programming languages usually push that duty to programmer to check for zeroes when dividing.
 When expressing functions as tables, it's much more likely to skip the input values we're sure we'll never use - since otherwise we'd have to explicitly write them down.
 If You keep a table function for some computationally expensive fancy cryptography stuff We'll never cover the entire input domain in the table - We'll write some code to check for that.